- November 18, 2019

 Have you or a loved one been hurt in an accident caused by the negligent actions of another and their insurance company is not cooperating?

 We’ve all seen the auto insurance company commercials that promise they’ll take care of you after an accident.
-However, as experienced Los Angeles car accident attorneys, we’ve seen the dark side of the auto insurance industry.
-This is why our law firm has hired our own team of investigators and consultants, and our best car accident lawyers in LA understand the strategies and techniques used by many insurance companies to reduce payouts.
+However, as experienced car accident attorneys, we’ve seen the dark side of the auto insurance industry.
+This is why our law firm has hired our own team of investigators and consultants, and our best car accident lawyers understand the strategies and techniques used by many insurance companies to reduce payouts.

 Insurance Companies Are “For Profit” Corporations With Shareholders